-Melbourne Water is upgrading a section of the sewer along Beach Road, Sandringham.
-The section of sewer was constructed in 1909 and a renewal program of works is now required to keep this vital asset functioning well in the future.
+Melbourne Water is pleased to advise that works to upgrade a section of the sewer along Beach Road, Sandringham are now complete.
+The section of sewer was constructed in 1909 and works will keep this vital asset functioning well in the future.

 Why this project is important